mreed5812/Alien_Invasion/README.md

 # 👽 Alien Invasion
 Alien invasion is a clone of popular arcade game with same name.
-I created this game by following the "Python Crash Course" book.
-The reason was to improve my python skills.

 ## 🚀 Introduction
 > In Alien Invasion, the player controls a ship that appears at